 3. Write blog posts to complement your projects

-The last way to create an outstanding data science portfolio is to document your projects in writing – via blog posts!
+The last way to create an outstanding data scientist profile is to document your portfolio projects in writing – via blog posts!

 Having comprehensive and concise blog posts on your data science portfolio shows employers your thought process and how you approached each project.
 This is a great way to demonstrate your problem-solving skills and how you can solve business problems through analytics for your employer.